-Symptom Check item CONSULT-II cannot access any system.
-CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) CONSULT-II DLC cable CONCULTI CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
-Refer to "Checking Equipment".)
-CONSULT-II cannot access individual system.
+Symptom Check item GI CONSULT-II cannot access CONSULT-II DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4) Gi any system.
+CONSULT-II DLC cable CONSULT-II program card (Check the appropriate CONSULT-II program card for the system.
+Refer to "Checking Equipment".) В CONSULT-II cannot access individual system.
 (Other systems can be accessed.)
-Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) tems can be accessed.)
-Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.)
+Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.) terns can be accessed.)
+Open or short circuit between the system and CONSULT-II DLC (For detailed circuit, refer to wiring diagram for each system.) С uits from DLC pins 12, 13, 14 and 15 may be connected to more than one system.
+A nected to a control unit in one system may affect CONSULT-II access to other sys- D ems.
+F